k2view-academy/K2View-Academy/articles/07_table_population/14_table_population_based_Broadway.md

   * Additional parameters can be added to the WHERE clause if needed.
 For example, to filter cases by their status.

   * The **SourceDbQuery** Actor supports non-prepared statement parameters.
-For example, to dynamically transfer a table or column name to a query.
+For example, to dynamically transfer a table or a column name to a query.

   * [Click for more information about parameters support and non-prepared statement parameters](/articles/19_Broadway/actors/05_db_actors.md).